hedyhli/outline.nvim/README.md

 ### Many outlines

-Outline.nvim does not support having multiple outlines attached to different buffers as of now.
-However, this feature is [planned](https://github.com/hedyhli/outline.nvim/issues/26), and for now you can use a single outline sidebar and have it auto-update whenever you switch buffers.
+Outline.nvim does not support multiple outline windows in the same tabpage as of now However, this feature is [planned](https://github.com/hedyhli/outline.nvim/issues/26), and you can use a single outline that auto-updates on buffer switches.
+Per-tabpage outline is supported.

 ## Related plugins